 Completing the Row of Double Crochet Stitches

 You only need to skip those first three chains at the very beginning of the foundation row.
 After that, you don't need to skip chains.
-So, you'll repeat the same steps outlined above for your next double crochet, but you'll be inserting the hook into the next stitch that is immediately to the left of the existing double crochet hook.
+So, you'll repeat the same steps outlined above for your next double crochet, but you'll be inserting the hook into the next stitch that is immediate to the left of the existing double crochet hook.
 You will keep doing this, adding one double crochet stitch in each chain until the end of the row.

 07 of 12